jflamy/owlcms4/docs/EquipmentSetup.md

 ## Physical Setup

-OWLCMS is a web-based application.

-- All the displays run using a browser.
-You can use *any* device that can run a browser - the cheapest available device will do.
-This can be an old laptop, a [FireTV stick with the Silk web browser](FireTV),  a [Raspbery Pi](https://www.raspberrypi.org/products/raspberry-pi-400/), or an entry-level Chromebook.
-- The OWLCMS program runs in one of two ways: on a local laptop, or in the cloud.
-The only need for a good laptop is if you want to run the program locally (see [Computer Requirements](#computer-requirements) below)
+owlcms is a web-based application.
+All the displays connect to owlcms using a browser.
+In most scenarios, owlcms runs on a good laptop at the competition site, and all the other displays connect to that laptop.
+For virtual meets, the computer running owlcms is actually running somewhere in the internet -- everything else on this page still applies.

 ### Small Club Meets